Nested Deep Learning Model Towards A Foundation Model for Brain Signal Data: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We have developed the NDL method as an interpretable alternative to traditional deep learning for solving the spike detection problem.
+We have developed the NDL method as an interpretable alternative to traditional deep learning methods for spike detection.
 This method can adapt to different channel types, making it a foundational model for neurophysiological data analysis.
-We have established the model's identifiability and demonstrated the asymptotic consistency of its estimation procedures.
-NDL has been applied to publicly available TUH EEG data, private MEG data from UCSF, and EEG data from BTH.
-Our analysis shows that NDL outperforms existing methods in terms of sensitivity and specificity in spike detection.
-Moreover, it effectively identifies significant channels containing relevant events.
-Additionally, we demonstrate that a model trained on MEG data can be successfully applied to EEG data, highlighting NDL's capacity to integrate multiple datasets and serve as a foundation model that can be fine-tuned for different targets.
+We have established the model's identifiability and demonstrated the asymptotic consistency of its estimation procedure.
+NDL has been applied to the publicly available TUH data, the private UCSF MEG data, and the private BTH EEG data.
+Our analyses show that NDL outperforms existing methods in terms of sensitivity and specificity in spike detection.
+Moreover, it effectively identifies channels containing relevant events.
+Finally, we demonstrate that a model trained on the UCSF MEG data can be successfully applied to the BTH EEG data, highlighting NDL's capacity to integrate multiple datasets and serve as a foundation model that can be fine-tuned for different targets.

-In this paper, our model is trained on TUH data from 370 subjects and MEG data from 277 subjects.
+In this paper, our model is trained on the TUH data from 370 subjects and the UCSF MEG data from 277 subjects.
 Due to the limited sample sizes, the model may not fully capture the variation in spike waveforms across different populations.
-We are currently collaborating with clinicians to label additional EEG and MEG data to improve the model's accuracy across a broader range of populations.
+We are currently collaborating with clinicians to label more EEG and MEG data to improve the model's accuracy across a broader range of populations.
 The tools developed in this paper will be used as a screening process to identify spike candidates, streamlining the labeling process in this larger study.

 False discovery has long been a challenge in spike detection, and we acknowledge that our model trained on the limited samples does not fully address this issue.
-However, identifying key channels can help reduce false discoveries.
+However, identifying key relevant channels can help reduce false discoveries.
 For instance, if the first two detected channels are those nearest to the eyes, the spike is more likely related to eye movements.
 Additionally, training the model on larger datasets, which we are currently preparing, could significantly lower the false discovery rate.